Home Loan Experts

 • New properties such as off the plan or completed developments often see a rise in prices due to increasing demand from buyers.

-• Many building materials are sourced from China and supply has been disrupted due to COVID-19.
+• Many building materials are sourced in China and supply has been disrupted due to COVID-19.
 People planning to build a home should discuss this challenge with their builder and consider locally manufactured materials to avoid delays.

 • Ensure the required documents are ready when you’re applying for the HomeBuilder grant.